Natasha-R/Federated-Learning-Sparsification/README.md

 * Random - Randomly selecting k% parameters
 * Top-k - Selecting the top k% parameters with the largest absolute differences before and after model training
-* Threshold - selecting parameters with absolute differences that are larger than a given threshold
+* Threshold - Selecting parameters with absolute differences that are larger than a given threshold

 Two datasets ([data.py](data.py)) are used for the experiments: